dmmgriffiths/sourdough/README.md

 2. Stretch and fold.
 Wait ~5 hours.
 3. Line a sheet pan with parchment paper.
 4. Divide into 3 and braid.
 Form into a circle and place on the pan.
-5. When risen again, preheat the oven to 430°F?
+5. When risen again, preheat the oven to 370F?
-6. Put in the oven, and reduce the temperature to 380°F?
-Cook for 40 minutes?
+6. Cook for 40 minutes?
 Store in a plasic bag to keep its soft texture.

+Next time: try an egg wash.
+Add canola oil to ingredients, maybe 20g.
+Long rise after shaping.